STOCKHOLM, June 14, 2013 /PRNewswire/ --

 About the EHA Annual Congress

 Hematology is a specialty that covers everything to do with blood: its origin in the bone marrow, diseases of blood and their treatments.
-The latest data on research and developments will be presented.
-The topics range from stem cell physiology and development, to leukemia, lymphoma, myeloma - diagnosis and treatment; red blood cells -, white blood cells- and platelet disorders; thrombosis and bleeding disorders.
+The latest data on research and development within the spectrum of hematology will be presented.
+The Congress is aimed at health professionals in the field of hematology.
+The scientific topics range from stem cell physiology and development, to leukemia, lymphoma, myeloma - diagnosis and treatment; red blood cells -, white blood cells- and platelet disorders; thrombosis and bleeding disorders such as hemophilia and blood transfusion and stem cell transplantation.

 SOURCE European Hematology Association